-4.1.1 BAL-005 - Automatic Generation Control
+5.1.14.1.1 BAL-005 - Automatic Generation Control

 The purpose of this standard, as it applies to GOPs, is to ensure that all facilities electrically synchronized to the Interconnection are included within the metered boundary of a BA Area so that balancing of resources and demand can be achieved.
-Ensuring the Facility as a whole is within a BA Area ensures the individual units are included.
-Therefore, the applicability of the BAL-005 standard does not need to be changed for dispersed power producing resources.
+Ensuring the facilityFacility as a whole is within a BA Area ensures the individual units are included.
+Therefore, the applicability of the BAL-005 standard does not need to be changed for dispersed power producinggeneration resources.

-4.1.2 BAL-001-TRE-1 - Primary Frequency Response in the ERCOT Region
+5.1.24.1.2 BAL-001-TRE-1 - Primary Frequency Response in the ERCOT Region regional standard and not part of the SDT scope.
+The SDT will communicate this recommendation to the relevant Region.

 The purpose of BAL-001-TRE-1 standard is to maintain Interconnection steady-state frequency within defined limits.
-This standard should be modified to clarify the applicability for dispersed power producing resources to the total plant level to ensure coordinated performance.
-However, this is a regional standard and not part of the SDT scope.
-The SDT will communicate this recommendation to the relevant Region.
+This standard should be modified to clarify the applicability for dispersed generation power producing resources to the total plant level to ensure coordinated performance.
+However, this is a